TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 displayed in the footer as "© Copyright <copyright>" and has in most use cases of the TYPO3 world the values:

 #.  `since <creation-year> by the TYPO3 contributors`,
-   e.g. "since 1999 by the TYPO3 contributors" (official TYPO3 manuals and TYPO3
+    for example "since 1999 by the TYPO3 contributors" (official TYPO3 manuals and TYPO3
     system extensions)
 #.  `since <creation-year> by <vendor> & contributors`,
-   e.g. "since 1999 by dkd & contributors" (third-party TYPO3 extensions)
+    for example "since 1999 by dkd & contributors" (third-party TYPO3 extensions)

 .. _settings-cfg-github-workflow: